mhoehle/hoehleatsu.github.io/_posts/2016-12-12-hackinthedark.md

 former Ph.D. students who had used the package as the implementational repository for their methodological developments (one of them now being the package maintainer), a former power-user of the package and the package creator.
-It might have been good to involve new persons in order to expand awareness of the package and increase diversity of the hackathonians, but we decided to go for the small team in order to maximize efficiency.
+Alternatively, we could have involved new persons in order to expand awareness of the package and increase diversity of the hackathonians, but we decided to go for the small team in order to maximize efficiency.

 ### Venue?